m-aliabbas/AudioSplitter/README.md

-# Audio Splitter Tool version 1.0
+# Whisper Splitter Tool version 1.0

 ## How to use this tool for splittings?
 0. Activate Conda Envirement if not already activated
 1. Just run mainDriver.py after setting things in config.py and input & output folder paths in main function of mainDriver.py: python newDriver.py

-## How to use this tool (mainDriver.py) Audio Splitter Tool version 1.0 to 1.2?
+## How to use this tool (mainDriver.py)
-1. Paste the folder (e.g AmyRecordings) containing recordings in the folder called, "OUTPUT".
-2. Set the configurations.
+1. Set the configurations.
 3. Run the tool.
 4. Get your results from OUTPUT folder.